Cryosurgery of the Cervix

 What happens before cervical cryoablation?

-Cryosurgery takes place in a healthcare provider’s office while you’re awake.
+Cryosurgery takes place in your healthcare provider’s office while you’re awake.

-Before the procedure, your healthcare provider may or may not use local anesthesia, a medication to numb the area.
-Occasionally, you may also receive a sedative, a medication to help you relax.
+Before the procedure, your healthcare provider may or may not use local anesthesia, a medication to numb just your cervix.
+Occasionally, you may also receive a sedative, which helps you relax.
+You don’t need to be asleep under general anesthesia.

 Advertisement